 This course is designed for student who have completed the didactic coursework and are currently completing internship, to prepare for the NHA Surgical Technician Certification Examination.
 This course will be offered in an asynchronous, on-line format.
 Upon completion of the review students will complete a practice examination.
 Students are required to complete this course and pass the practice exam prior to graduation.
-Prerequisite: SUR290
+Co-requisite: SUR290 Term Offered: As needed